The Community Awards 2019/20

 Pauline Swaby Wallace works for Bath Ethnic Minority Senior Citizens Association which provides care services to ethnic minority elders.
 Her position is part-time yet she regularly works a 60 hour week providing support to the elders as well as catering, organising events and fund-raising to support BEMSCA and the Friends of Fairfield House.
 Her nominator said: “Pauline is energetic, a good communicator, an ambassador for the Caribbean community and always prepared to roll up her sleeves and join in.”

 Special Award - Youth Volunteers of Wheels for All Bath & West

 Wheels for All Bath & West is part of Cycling Projects - the national charity for inclusive cycling.
 They rely principally on a team of a volunteers to deliver cycling sessions using a wide range of specialist cycles, trikes, hand cycles and tandems.
 Their main operation is focused at the Odd Down sports ground cycle circuit.
 Over the past year they have reached over 75 individuals delivering to 15 local groups.
 During the school holiday period, the team clocked up 80 hours of volunteering between them.

-The Community Awards contribute to the Council’s vision to make ‘Bath and North East Somerset an even better place to live, work and visit’ and are organised in partnership with B&NES Clinical Commissioning Group, CURO, Sirona Care and Health, B&NES Virgin Care and the Student Community Partnership and Bath College.
+The Community Awards contribute to the Council’s vision to make ‘Bath and North East Somerset an even better place to live, work and visit’ and are organised in partnership with B&NES Clinical Commissioning Group, CURO, Sirona Care & Health, B&NES Virgin Care and the Student Community Partnership and Bath College.